lvoneduval/libgraphic/documentation/vector/vector3/ft_vector3_from_quat.md

 ## Related Documentation
 - [t_quat](../../rotation/quaternion/t_quat.md) - Detailed documentation on quaternion operations and properties.
 - [t_vector3](./t_vector3.md) - Further details on the 3D vector structure and its usage.
-- [vector-md](../vector-doc.md) - Provides details on the 2D vector structure and its operations.
+- [vector-md](../vector-doc.md) - Provides details vectors structures.

 ### Return to the home page of the documentation
 [Home](../../home.md)